 Listen to their concerns, be nice and try to see it from their perspective.
 However, that doesnt always mean that you bend over for everyone who threatens to sue you.
 There are always those crazy clients that have no grasp on reality and there really isnt much you can do about them.

-To help protect yourself, you should use the Computer Business Kit which has forms they can sign releasing you from certain liabilties.
+To help protect yourself, you should draft up forms they can sign that release you from certain liabilities.
 For example, if you are formatting a computer and they dont tell you about certain data they want backed up, its not your fault.

 Advertising in fake publications